 The Board of La Biennale di Venezia appointed Hashim Sarkis as Director of the Architecture Sector, with the specific task of curating the 17th International Architecture Exhibition – “How will we live together?”
-The Biennale di Architettura was postponed due to the Covid-19 and will now be held from May 22nd to November 21st, 2021.
+The Biennale di Architettura was postponed due to the Covid-19 and will now be held May 22 – November 21, 2021.

 “We are well equipped to absorb the immediate and longer-term implications of the crisis into the 17th Biennale.
 The theme does also provide us with the possibility to respond to the pandemic in its immediacy,” said Hashim Sarkis.